-North Dakota University System Policy 830.2 states that any student who drops a class within the first 9% of calendar days of the term will receive a 100% refund of tuition & fees for the credit hours attributable to the class or classes dropped.
-There will be no refund for a class dropped after that period.
+North Dakota University System Policy 830.2 states that any student who drops a class within the first 9% of calendar days of the term will receive a 100% refund of tuition & fees for the credit hours attributable to the class or classes dropped after that period.
 Likewise, any student who has not paid for a class and drops the class after the 9% period will still be charged for the full cost of the class.
 (This section applies only to tuition, NDSA fees, and the ConnectND fee for hours dropped below 12 semester hours and other fees dropped below 16 semester hours).